StockSharp/doc/en/topics/api/candles/gluing_candles_history_real_time.md

 ## Example Features

+> [!IMPORTANT]
+> All classes that work with the file system ([CsvEntityRegistry](xref:StockSharp.Algo.Storages.Csv.CsvEntityRegistry), [LocalMarketDataDrive](xref:StockSharp.Algo.Storages.LocalMarketDataDrive), [SnapshotRegistry](xref:StockSharp.Algo.Storages.SnapshotRegistry)) require an `IFileSystem` instance in the constructor.
+Use `Paths.FileSystem` for the standard implementation. `CsvEntityRegistry` also requires `ChannelExecutor` to synchronize disk access.
+Serialization methods (`Serialize`, `Deserialize`) also accept `IFileSystem` as a parameter.

 1. **Creating Storages**:
-   - [CsvEntityRegistry](xref:StockSharp.Algo.Storages.Csv.CsvEntityRegistry) is used for storing entities
+   - [CsvEntityRegistry](xref:StockSharp.Algo.Storages.Csv.CsvEntityRegistry) is used for storing entities and requires `IFileSystem` and `ChannelExecutor`
    - [StorageRegistry](xref:StockSharp.Algo.Storages.StorageRegistry) is configured with path to storage
-   - [SnapshotRegistry](xref:StockSharp.Algo.Storages.SnapshotRegistry) is created for working with snapshots
+   - [SnapshotRegistry](xref:StockSharp.Algo.Storages.SnapshotRegistry) is created for working with snapshots and requires `IFileSystem`

 2. **Creating Subscription**:
    - The class [Subscription](xref:StockSharp.BusinessEntities.Subscription) is used